SMSpp-Project/CapacitatedFacilityLocationBlock/README.md

-This project provides `CapacitatedFacilityLocationBlock`, an implementation of the Block concept for a "pretty basic version" of the Capacitated Facility Location (CFL) problem, a.k.a. the Capacitated Warehouse Location (CWL) problem.
+This project provides `CapacitatedFacilityLocationBlock`, an implementation of the Block concept for a "pretty basic version" of the Capacitated Facility Location (CFL) problem, a.k.a., the Capacitated Warehouse Location (CWL) problem.

 This class only represent the "basic version" of CFL and it is primarily